katur/eegi/README_database_migration.md

 referring to worm strains | generally mutant and allele, sometimes just allele | FK to `WormStrain` par-1 allele | zc310 | zu310

+DECISIONS TO MAKE ABOUT `worms` APP:
+- rows just inserted by Noah/Katherine into old database accidentally fixed the error.
+Could Kris unfix (zu310 -> zc310, so that her scoring interface works and so that GenomeWideGI and GWGI2 are consistently wrong?

 ### `clones` app